 BOWDEN, Ernest Monnington.
-Bapt.
-Rochford, Herefordshire 17.7.1859 — 3.4.1904.
-British Author and Inventor (Wikipedia calls him Irishman, which seems unlikely).
+Rochford, Herefordshire bapt.
+17.7.1859 — Ramsgate, Kent 3.4.1904.
+British Author and Inventor (Wikipedia calls him Irishman, which seems unlikely, his father was born in London).
 Son of Rev. Ellis Treacher B. and Maria B. After Malvern College studies at Pembroke College, Cambridge (B.A.
 1881).
 In 1892 in India and Ceylon visiting Buddhist sights.
 Member of R.A.S. from 1901, living in Bedford Place, London.
 He invented the Bowden cable, used in bicycle brakes, in 1896 and founded E. M. Bowden’s Patent Syndicate.
 Married with Norah Hayward.

 Publications: Wrote on Ceylon archaeology and religion (ethnology) in the 1890s.